Virtual entertainment: Local events and activities to check out online

 Explore the Peabody Essex Museum

-The Peabody Essex Museum in Salem, Massachusetts, now features a range of digital content at its website that allows visitors to explore its collection remotely.
+The Peabody Essex Museum in Salem now features a range of digital content at its website that allows visitors to explore its collection remotely.

 Podcasts discuss recent exhibits and museum history, while stories reflect on the value and impact of art.
 There are also suggestions for crafts and activities for the whole family.